Highlights

 Watch on DVD or Blu-ray starting April 1st, 2008 - Buy Eye of the Beast DVD

-Maneater Collection
+Maneater Movies

 Maneater Series is the name, logo and line look given to a series of made-for-television natural horror films on DVD produced by RHI Entertainment for the Syfy Channel, and distributed by Vivendi Entertainment.
 The Maneater Series logo and line look were created under the direction of Danny Tubbs, the executive director of creative services of Vivendi Entertainment.
 The deal, made in October 2006, stipulated that the first ten films would premiere on the US-based channel in 2007, but due to a pre-licensing agreement, the first six actually premiered in Canada on the video on demand channel Movie Central on Demand.
 Most of the early films in the series were filmed in Winnipeg, Manitoba, Canada.